karmaniverous/stan-cli/docs-src/archives-and-snapshots.md

   - '**/*.md' # bring docs back even if ignored elsewhere
 ```

+### Imports staging

+- At the start of `stan run`, the CLI clears `<stanPath>/imports/` and then stages imports for the current configuration.
+This ensures that removing an import label from `stan.config.*` also removes any previously staged files for that label on the next run.
+- The engine’s `prepareImports` still clears per‑label directories for robustness and for non‑CLI consumers; the CLI’s global clear is an additional safety to remove labels that are no longer configured.

 ## Combine mode

 Include outputs inside archives and remove them from disk: